 A few key factors to consider on your road to ELD compliance:

-ELD compliance requirements should be supported by a reputable provider that understands regulations, offers installation and provides responsive customer service to owners, fleet managers and drivers.
+ELD compliance requirements should be supported by a reputable and approved provider that understands regulations, offers installation and provides responsive customer service to owners, fleet managers and drivers.
 A cheaper price could mean you’re not taking full advantage of the additional features that ELDs can provide as an ROI on your investment.
 It’s not just about compliance, the additional benefits can include:

 It takes a while to learn a new system and change behaviours.